ernolfur/csc211-fall2023/discussion/Final Exam Review/README.md

 # Conclusion

-You've got this - have a great summer and good luck on your future endeavors!
+You've got this - have a great holiday break and good luck on your future endeavors!

 ![That's All Folks!](https://www.icegif.com/wp-content/uploads/thats-all-folks-icegif.gif)